ReactiveSlime/batch-minecraft-launcher/README.md

 If the user has Minecraft open the other options will be disabled until Minecraft is closed.
 I will try to change that in a later update

+# Planned Features

+ 1. setup.bat option to use legacy launcher or new launcher by default
+ 2. change option in admin panel
+ 3. make option account based?

 ## Making Changes And Updating

 To begin download the setup.bat file and it will make two folders and download Minecraft and after that run the run file (run.bat)
 The batch file has an updater that will update the file on every run so if you make changes to the file on line five put REM at the start to so it gets ignored and your edit doesn't disappear